gjdbradford/hermes-security-production/README.md

 ## 🚀 Deployment

 This project is automatically deployed to GitHub Pages via GitHub Actions.
 Every push to the `main` branch triggers a new deployment.

+**Important**: This is a React application deployed to GitHub Pages.
+Jekyll is completely disabled and will never be used.
+The deployment uses a custom GitHub Actions workflow that builds the React app with Vite and serves it as static files.

 ### Manual Deployment